Boys & Girls Club

 Saved By Nature is proud partners of the Boys & Girls Club of Silicon Valley!
 Richard Tejeda, founder of Saved By Nature is Alumni and one of the original members of the South Side Clubhouse.

-Working with Fred McCasland, who is the Director of Program Services, Richard has been providing nature education opportunities for the Boys & Girls Club for nearly a decade.
+Working with Fred McCasland, who is the Director of Program Services, Richard has been providing nature education opportunities for the Boys & Girls Club for over a decade.

 Summer Science Project

 SBN is currently coordinating a new program called the “Summer Science Project.”
 A collaboration of multi-agency effort to bring high-quality, engaging environmental education to (4) different clubhouses for (4) weeks.

 Of the (5) participating agencies one visits a clubhouse one-day of each week Monday - Friday for (4) weeks for (4) different clubhouses: Levin and Stipe (Southside), Smythe (Eastside), and Alviso.

 • Santa Clara Valley Open Space Authority

 • Valley Water